 Short Hikes To Do in Cape Town

-Cape Town is one of the best cities for hiking that I have ever come across.
+Cape Town is one of the best cities in the world for hiking.
 There are apparently over 200 hiking trails in Cape Town alone.
-These are some of the best short hikes I did, some of them even multiple times.
+These are some of the best short hikes in Cape Town.
+Some of them are even worth doing multiple times.
 I hit up Lion’s Head three times and Kloof Corner twice.
 I can highly recommend visiting each one for sunset.

 - Little Lion’s Head